-Since 2015 people have had a lot more freedom to decide what they want to do with their pension.
-But is using it to invest in property a viable option?
-The answer is yes but there are certain restrictions.
-If you try and take all of your pension money at once there will be income tax to pay.
-And if you invest in property using your fund as a vehicle then you are limited to commercial property only.
+Since 2015 people have had a lot more freedom to decide what they want to do with their pension but is using it to invest in property a viable option?
+The answer is yes but there are restrictions.
+Releasing your pension entirely has tax implications and you can only invest in commercial property with your fund.

 Property Expert Series: Kristen Durose from Red Star Wealth